cmrooney135/Audio-Visualizer/README.md

 I have many other songs im not putting on Git so I know it works for ALL mp3 files.
 I wanted to include a movement with BPM being extracted but no dice.
 The frequency domain is terrible to deal with in C++.
-Unfortunately this is not a real time audio visualizer :( If i were to recreate this project I would use a newer, more reasonable and more accessable audio analysis library like port audio.
+Unfortunately this is not a real time audio visualizer :( If i were to recreate this project I would use a newer, more reasonable and more accessable audio analysis library like portaudio.

+I didnt add any user input validation but it just wont work if you press anything besides 1-5 so.
+Also my top 5 are all frank ocean songs sorry about it its the easiest file to access in my computer. thanks for listening (???)